Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Follow the tips outlined below to prevent algae from growing on your ornaments.

-• Aquarium Lights: Light is a big source of energy and life for algae.
+• Aquarium Lights: Light is a significant source of energy and life for algae.
 Depending on how much light your fish and plants need, this can be a problem.
 However, a good way to ensure that algae does not grow back, at least not too quickly, is to leave the aquarium lights off for at least 16 hours per day.
-Without a good light source, algae has a really hard time blooming.
+Without a good light source, algae has a tough time blooming.

 • Fluorescent Bulbs: If you use VHO or fluorescent light bulbs, you will want to change them every six months at the least.
 As these kinds of light bulbs get older and degrade, the wavelength of light that they give off changes.
 These changes in light wavelengths are often a big cause of algae growth.

-• Replace Water: Make sure that you replace around 15% to 30% of the water on a weekly basis (more on water changes here).
+• Replace Water: Make sure you replace around 15% to 30% of the water weekly (more on water changes here).
 This will help remove algae spores and particles from the water.
 Algae can multiply very quickly, so this is fairly important.

 • Water Tests: You should perform weekly tests on the water in your aquarium for things like ammonia and nitrite.
 Algae grow really well when there is a lot of ammonia and nitrite in the water.
 Testing for these substances will help you determine the problem and will help you find the right solution.

 • Tank Cleaning: Cleaning your aquarium on a regular basis will help stop the algae from growing back as well.
 Removing uneaten food, fish waste, and any other source of contamination is key.
-Algae feed on all kinds of things, so having a clean tank is a great way to stop it from growing.
+Algae feed on various substances, so having a clean tank is a great way to stop it from growing.

 Feature Image Credit: Greenpro, Amazon